FranciscoBarreira/project4/README.md

 ### Colour Scheme
 <a name="colour-scheme"></a>

-Apart from background images, the main colours used were goldenrod rgb(218,165,32), white rgb(255,255,255), green rgb(0,128,0) and red rgb(255,0,0).
-Red and green were used for right or wrong answers.
-For the containers and backgrounds of both the heading and footer, goldenrod was the colour chosen.
-White was used as a background color for the answer buttons, and for the text in the rest of the buttons as well as the logo.
+The colour scheme chosen for the blog were:

+- #fff white for text, as it it is a very standard, easy to read colour
+- #212429 grey in the nav-bar, read me more buttons
+- #990099 purple in the widgets, username of the user who posted the article and username in comments when the user is logged in.
+- #212529 grey for text (slightly different than nav grey as it reads better).

 ### Fonts
 <a name="fonts"></a>

-Tittillium Web is used for the headings due to its visual appeal.
-The rest of the text is in Lato, a font that improves readability.
+Tittillium Web is used for the headings and widgets due to its visual appeal.
+The rest of the text is in Roboto, a font that improves readability.

 ## Technoligies Used
 <a name="technologies-used"></a>